Spyro (character): Development

 After developing Disruptor, Insomniac president, Ted Price, contacted Zembillas to design a playable dragon character for a video game.
 Zembillas had previously designed Crash for Naughty Dog, whose offices were just across the hall from Insomniac's at Universal Interactive Studios.

 Spyro was originally named "Pete" and colored green during development, but the name was dropped to avoid infringing on the trademark Pete's Dragon, which was owned by The Walt Disney Company.
 His color was changed to purple so as to avoid blending in with any grassy areas.
 He was made younger to appeal to children, needing "to be cute, but at the same time, mischievous, bratty, unpredictable, and something of an upstart."

 Spyro was given the ability to glide infinitely to give him "something he could do that no other platformer could", making the game's worlds significantly larger and providing more incentive for exploration.
 According to programmer Peter Hastings, NASA rocket scientist Matt Whiting was hired to program Spyro's controls so that he could move as smoothly as possible.

 Price claimed in an interview that Insomniac stopped developing Spyro games after Spyro: Year of the Dragon because Spyro didn't have hands and therefore his actions were limited.

 Voice portrayal

 Spyro was originally voiced by Carlos Alazraqui in Spyro the Dragon.
 Alazraqui explained in an interview with Electronic Gaming Monthly that he tried to make Spyro's voice sound like "a kid at camp that everybody likes."

-He was later replaced by Tom Kenny, who has been voicing the character since 1999, beginning with Spyro 2: Ripto's Rage!.
-In later years, he was voiced by Jess Harnell in Spyro: A Hero's Tail; Elijah Wood in The Legend of Spyro series; Josh Keaton in Skylanders: Spyro's Adventure; and Matthew Mercer in Skylanders: Imaginators.
+He was later replaced by Tom Kenny for the following three games, from 1999's Spyro 2: Ripto's Rage! to 2002's Spyro: Enter the Dragonfly.
+In later years, he was voiced by Jess Harnell in Spyro: A Hero's Tail; Elijah Wood in The Legend of Spyro series; Josh Keaton in the first five Skylanders games; and Matthew Mercer in Skylanders: Imaginators.
+For the release of the Spyro Reignited Trilogy, Kenny was brought back to reprise the role, and has continued to voice the character in all subsequent appearances.

 In the television series Skylanders Academy, he was voiced by Justin Long.
 As Dark Spyro, he was voiced by Jason Ritter.

 In the Japanese versions of the games, he was voiced by Akiko Yajima, Manabu Ino, and Masahito Kawanago.